shanta0338/Global-Weather-and-Location-Prediction-Engine/README.md

 # Global Weather to Country Predictor 🌍🌦️

-A Streamlit web application that predicts a geographic location (country) based on real-time weather measurements.
+A weather model that predicts a geographic location (country) based on real-time weather measurements.
 The prediction engine is powered by a custom PyTorch Multi-Layer Perceptron (MLP) neural network.

 ## 📌 Project Overview